fabridiross1/PitchControllerVehicle/README.md

 Utilising a cost function (*J*), a numeric comparison between different controllers has been carried out.

 ### Files
 To use the project just open the *.prj* file.

+The presentation (only in italian) is also provided in *.pdf* format.